Say hello to the Dinner of the Devil!

 Of course, you can make this dish without the aid of the red-deviled “capsaicin bomb” known as cayenne pepper if you don’t particulary feel like a dinner that will be preaching fire and brimstone from the anchor of your belly.
 But without cayenne pepper, really, all you’ve got is a standard old chicken-and-veggies dish that your Aunt Helen might make… something that lacks any sort of punch and won’t photograph nearly as well.
 So take my advice… make this recipe, strap yourself in firmly at the dinner table, crank up a good Tito Gomez album and pray for daylight.

-Cayenne is crawling with health benefits.
+Cayenne is crawling with health benefits, similar to the way people can get energy and benefits from supplements as the healthy green drink you can purchase online.
 It stimulates digestion and muscle movement in the intestines, which helps restore deficient digestive secretions and aids absorption of food nutrients.
 Stomach acid tends to decline with age, and some cases of poor digestion are related to a lack of this acid.

 Cayenne also stimulates circulation and blood flow to the peripheral areas of the body.
 Because it stimulates digestion and circulation, cayenne is often added to a wide variety of herbal remedies; it improves the absorption and circulation of the other herbs throughout the body.
 It’s great for your heart and your cardiovascular system as well.
 It helps heal ulcers and vericose veins, and it has anti-bacterial properties that can help heal wounds when applied.